Frequently Asked Questions

-**Please note that if the Initiative supported your initial candidacy you are not eligible to receive support in your MOC Candidacy.
+**Please note that if the Initiative supported your initial candidacy you are not eligible to receive support in your Maintenance of Certification (MOC) Candidacy.

-If you already paid your portion of the fees, and the Initiative is aware of your candidacy, you will need to contact the National Board to request a refund (1-800-22-TEACH).
+If you already paid the full amount of your fees, and the Initiative is aware of your candidacy, you will need to contact the National Board to request a refund (1-800-22-TEACH).

-I am a full candidate/retake candidate and am ready to schedule my Component 1 Testing, where do I go?
+I am ready to schedule my Component 1 Testing.
+Where do I go?

 To schedule your Component 1 testing you will need to first receive your Authorization to Test from the National Board.
 This will provide the instructions to schedule your date and location for the Component 1 testing.